MaxBlack214/LIO/README.md

 # LIO

-This is the prototype implementation of **LIO**, a Learned Query Optimization system.
+This is the prototype implementation of **LIO**, a Learned Query Optimization model.

 Before using this method, you need to prepare a folder to store your SQL files.
 Then, run the program with the following command: